Biological Pest Control Becoming The Norm

-When I started working in the biological control industry, over 25 years ago, we had about four beneficial insects that we could recommend to professional growers to try, and only two or three crops where growers would use them.
-There was virtually no use of them or very little knowledge of them in gardening and hobby sectors.
+When I started working in the biological control industry, over 25 years ago, we had about four beneficial insects that we could recommend to professional growers to try, and only two or three crops where growers would then use them.
+There was virtually no use of beneficial insects, or certainly very little knowledge of them in the gardening and hobby sectors.
 Wow, how things have progressed!

-Dozens of different natural enemies and beneficial insects are being used by growers on a whole range of crops in the 21st century, not only on food crops, but ornamental crops too.
+A whole range of different natural enemies and beneficial insects are now being used by growers on a wide variety of crops, and not only on food crops, but ornamental crops too.

-It is not only professional growers that benefit from these industrious bio control critters, but now also, the average gardener.
-Most gardeners are aware of nematodes for the control of may soil borne pests and even if they have not tried them yet, they will most likely give them a try over the next few years.
+It is not only professional growers that benefit from these industrious bio-control critters, but now also, the average gardener and house plant owner.
+Most gardeners are now at least aware of nematodes for the control of many soil borne pests and even if they have not tried them yet, they will most likely give them a go over the next few years.

 1. Supermarkets don’t like chemical residues on the food they sell, forcing growers to look for alternatives.

-2. The cost of bringing new chemical insecticides to the market is enormous and highly regulated, reducing the development of new agrochemical products, especially in small markets like gardening, so that gardeners have to look to others ways to control pests.
+2. The cost of bringing new chemical insecticides to the market is enormous and highly regulated.
+This reduces the development of new agrochemical products, especially in small markets such as the gardening sector, so gardeners are forced to look for other ways to control pests.

-3. Consumers are more environmentally aware and are receptive to alternatives to traditional chemical insectides.
+3. Consumers are more environmentally aware and are receptive to alternatives to traditional chemical insecticides

-5. Some fantastically innovative companies like Koppert Biological Systems, have taken biological control global and on a massively lower level. companies like my own, Dragonfli Ltd, have given gardeners access to some of this green technology.
+5. Some fantastically innovative companies such as Koppert Biological Systems, have taken biological control global.
+At a significantly lower level, companies such as my own, Dragonfli Ltd, have given gardeners access to some of this green technology.

-One of the many exciting features of biological control is its continual evolvement and for me, the most exciting of late is the jump from controlling plant pests to controlling livestock pests.
+One of the many exciting features of biological control is its continual evolvement, and for me, the most exciting change of late is the new availability of controls to treat livestock pests, as well as plant pests.

 I could not have imagined 25 years ago that we would now be looking at pest control for livestock, but it is now starting.
-Here at dragonfli we can now supply predatory mites for control of Red Mite on chickens and snake mite for snakes and reptiles.
-How amazing is that?!
+Here at Dragonfli we can now supply predatory mites for control of Red Mite on Chickens, and control for Snake Mite on Snakes and Reptiles.
+How amazing is that?